Product & Engineering

 The Digital Operational Resilience Act (DORA) is a European Union regulation for financial organizations and information and communications technology (ICT) providers.
 Its goal is to ensure greater stability in the financial industry by strengthening the operational resilience of EU financial entities against ICT-related disruptions and cyber attacks.

-DORA compliance is now mandatory from January 17, 2025 and applies to a wide range of entities operating in the EU financial sector.
+DORA compliance is mandatory as of January 17, 2025 and applies to a wide range of entities operating in the EU financial sector.
 These entities include banks, insurance companies, investment firms, and other financial market participants.
 DORA also applies to ICT third-party service providers that deliver critical technology or operational services to these entities, such as major cloud infrastructure providers and data centers.
 In essence, any organization whose operations or services are essential to the continuity, security, or resilience of EU financial institutions can fall within DORA’s scope.

 The Five Pillars of DORA and Oversight